History of Old Dominion University in Timeline

 2008: ODU Recognized as Having Sixth-Largest Army ROTC Unit

-As of the spring of 2008, ODU was recognized as having the sixth-largest Army ROTC unit out of 262 programs nationwide.
+As of the spring of 2008, ODU has been recognized as having the sixth-largest Army ROTC unit out of 262 programs nationwide.

 2008: Founding of the Monarch Marching Band

-The Monarch Marching Band (MMB) was founded in the summer of 2008 by Dr. Alexander Trevino in response to the formation of the Old Dominion Monarchs football program.
+In the summer of 2008, the university's Monarch Marching Band (MMB) was founded in response to the formation of the Old Dominion Monarchs football program.

-2009: Opening of France House, England House, and Dominion House
+2009: Construction of France House, England House, and Dominion House

-In 2009, France House, England House, and Dominion House, all part of the Runte Quad residential buildings, were opened.
+In 2009, France House, England House, and Dominion House were constructed as part of the Runte Quad residential buildings.

 2010: First College Offering All Degrees in Modeling and Simulation

-In 2010, the Frank Batten College of Engineering and Technology became the first college in the United States to offer all degrees in the emerging discipline of Modeling and Simulation.
+In 2010, the Frank Batten College of Engineering and Technology became the first college in the United States offering all degrees in the emerging discipline of Modeling and Simulation.

 October 2011: University Rankings in Port Research Announced

-At the October 2011 Annual Meeting of the International Association of Maritime Economists (IAME), ODU was ranked eighth in the world and second in the Western Hemisphere for port research for the period 1980-2009.
+At the October 2011 Annual Meeting of the International Association of Maritime Economists (IAME), ODU was ranked eighth in the world in port research for the period 1980-2009.

 2012: Opening of the Lumsden Trading Room and Research Lab

-In the fall of 2012, the Gregory A. Lumsden Trading Room and Research Lab (LTR) opened, equipped with 24 Bloomberg terminals, making it one of the largest labs in the United States.
+In the fall of 2012, the Gregory A. Lumsden Trading Room and Research Lab (LTR) opened, equipped with 24 Bloomberg terminals.

-On July 1, 2013, Old Dominion officially moved to C-USA.
-Four ODU sports not sponsored by C-USA have outside affiliations, including Wrestling becoming an associate of the Mid-American Conference and field hockey joining the reconfigured Big East Conference.
+On July 1, 2013, Old Dominion University officially moved to Conference USA (C-USA).
+Also in 2013, the Wrestling team became an associate of the Mid-American Conference, and the field hockey team joined the reconfigured Big East Conference.

-In 2014, the College of Business and Public Administration was renamed the Strome College of Business after the Strome family donated $11 million to the college.
+In 2014, the College of Business and Public Administration was renamed the Strome College of Business after a donation from the Strome family.

-In 2014, the women's lacrosse team spent the season as an independent before joining the Atlantic Sun Conference.
-The women's rowing team joined the Big 12 Conference in 2014–15 after the Big 12 effectively took over C-USA rowing.
+In 2014, the women's lacrosse team spent the season as an independent before joining the Atlantic Sun Conference, and the women's rowing team joined the Big 12 Conference in 2014-15 after the Big 12 effectively took over C-USA rowing.

-In 2015, the men's swimming and diving team joined the Coastal Collegiate Swimming Association, later renamed the Coastal Collegiate Sports Association, effective with the 2015–16 season.
+In 2015-16 season, the men's swimming and diving team joined the Coastal Collegiate Swimming Association (later renamed the Coastal Collegiate Sports Association).

 2016: Opening of the New Education Building and Broderick Dining Commons